dglitxh/CV-gen/README.md

-A resume generator made with react
+A react app to generate resumés in no time